 “We need to act not just as physicians but as members of a sector that has its own, not insignificant, carbon footprint that can be managed down with benefits for public health and the sector’s bottom line.” – Jeff Thompson, MD, Gundersen Health System executive adviser, CEO emeritus

 Practice Greenhealth has more than two decades of experience working with hospitals and health systems.
 Together, we implement sustainability programs rooted in the business process.
-Based on partner needs, we develop tools that help organizations navigate any and every stage of sustainability program planning, especially the challenges of securing stakeholder and leadership engagement.
+Based on partner needs, we develop guidance and tools that help organizations navigate any and every stage of sustainability program development, especially the challenges of securing stakeholder and leadership engagement.

 The Environmental Excellence Awards are the nation’s premier recognition program for environmental performance in the health care sector.
 The Circle of Excellence Awards celebrate hospitals that have not only earned an award for all-around sustainability achievement, but have also been identified as the top-scoring programs for each category of sustainability.